 RT-Specific Pre-Registration Requirements

 All sites must be IMRT Credentialed.
 For detailed information on the specific technology credentialing requirements required for this study, please refer to the table below and utilize the web link provided for detailed instructions.
 The check marks under the treatment modality columns indicate whether that specific credentialing requirement is required for this study.
 Specific credentialing components may require you to work with various QA centers; however, the IROC-Houston QA Center will notify your institution and NRG Headquarters when all credentialing requirements have been met and the institution is RT credentialed to enter patients onto this study.
-The Regulatory Support System (RSS) will then be updated so patients can be enrolled
+The Regulatory Support System (RSS) will then be updated so patients can be enrolled.

 Benchmark Testing